 The words la amistad mean “the friendship” in Spanish.
 At LaAmistad, friendships between students, students and staff, and also students and volunteers are cultivated every day, and their impacts can last a lifetime.

-For Latino and other first-generation students and families across the United States to thrive in their educational, personal and career pursuits and dreams.
+to thrive in their educational, personal, and career pursuits

 In the spring of 2000, Bill Maness served as the Recreation Director at the Gym at Peachtree in Atlanta, Georgia.
 Each day he noticed that a group of Latino children arrived by bus across the street from Peachtree Presbyterian Church.
 These children were from families which were fluent in little to no English, and completing daily homework was an impossible task for the students and their parents due to the language barrier.
 Maness’ heart was heavy, and he took it upon himself to assist these families as much as he could by offering these students an opportunity to be tutored after school at Peachtree Presbyterian Church.
 He also wanted to do more to help each student’s whole family and extended the offer for their parents to come to Peachtree Presbyterian Church for English as a Second Language (ESL) classes.
 In 2001, Maness officially put a name to his after school outreach, and LaAmistad was born.
 LaAmistad, Inc.’s early beginnings served 30 students from Jackson Elementary School located in Buckhead.
 The program consisted of two afternoon sessions per week for the students and featured a time for students to use the recreational facilities at the church, take part in devotionals, and also offered them a structured homework/tutoring time so they could increase their academic success.
 He knew that these students not only needed direct academic instruction to improve academically, but also needed to build and strengthen relationships through mentoring.
 He knew that another crucial part in helping these students succeed was to offer them some of the same recreational activities and experiences that their non-Latino peers experienced on a daily basis; allowing them to feel more connected and confident amongst their peers in a school setting.